Hashir-Jamil/LongBox/LOG.md

 ## Sunday, March 3rd, 2024

     Hashir: Finished hibernate entity class relationship cardinalities

+## Monday, March 4th, 2024

+    Hashir & Ahan: Debugged database integration issues.
+Table definitions and key constraints were not handled properly.
+Also, data transfer was not being done correctly.
+New objects being created were leading to new keys/rows being made which were supposed to be for existing records in the database.

 ## Tuesday, March 5th, 2024

 	Oscar: Changed default font to Calibri.
  	Eric: Added ability to login using email and password rather than just username and password.
 New user registration no longer allows '@' or blank usernames

+## Wednesday, March 6th, 2024

+    Group (All members): Meeting with professor and weekly update in lecture time.
+    Group (Ahan, Hashir, Eric, Oscar): Evening work session to finish iteration 2 planning document, discussing any tasks left to complete & discussion of a design decision for common interface of stub data and postgresql data.